UK Modern Slavery Act Statement

-The Modern Slavery Act 2015 requires commercial organizations supplying goods or services with a turnover of above £36 million to prepare and publish an annual ‘Slavery and Human Trafficking Statement’.
-The Statement must set out the steps an organization has taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its supply chain.
+This Statement sets out the steps Microland has taken, during its financial year to ensure that slavery or human trafficking is not taking place in its supply chain.

-Microland is a Digital Accelerator.
-It provides enterprises the means to adopt and consume NextGen technologies in their quest for digital transformation.
-Incorporated in 1989 and headquartered in Bangalore, India, Microland has more than 4,200 professionals across its offices and delivery centres in Asia, Australia, Europe, Middle East and North America.
+Incorporated in 1989 and headquartered in Bengaluru, India, Microland comprises more than 4,500 digital specialists across offices and delivery centers in Asia, Australia, Europe, Middle East and North America.

 Microland has a zero-tolerance approach to any form of Modern Slavery.
 We are committed to treat everyone fairly and consistently, creating a workplace and business environment that is open, transparent and trusted.
 Our policies and procedures relating to the Modern Slavery Act are in line with our culture and values.

 At Microland, we acknowledge our responsibility and are committed to identifying and minimising the risk of slavery and human trafficking occurring within our supply chains and in all areas of our business.

 Our various policies including code of conduct which are listed below is a clear communication of our expectations to all those who have or seek to have a business relationship with Microland

 - MODERN SLAVERY ACT POLICY - This policy sets out Microland’s position on Modern Slavery Act;

 - RECRUITMENT POLICY - We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will;